-In 2000 the City was notified by the WDNR that we were one of eight designated communities determined to be significant contributors of pollution from storm water discharges to the Upper Fox River.
-As a designated community, the City was required to apply for and receive a Wisconsin Pollutant Discharge Elimination System Permit (WPDES) for storm water discharges from the City’s storm water management system (MS4).
+In 2000, the City was notified by the WDNR that it was one of eight designated communities determined to be significant contributors of pollution from storm water discharges to the Upper Fox River.
+As a designated community, the City was required to apply for and receive a Wisconsin Pollutant Discharge Elimination System (WPDES) permit for storm water discharges from the City’s storm water management system (MS4).
 A requirement of the City’s permit was to adopt and enforce ordinances intended to reduce or eliminate pollutants from entering or being discharged from the City’s MS4 to waters of the state.
 An example of such an ordinance is the City’s Construction Site Erosion Control, Post-Construction Storm Water Management and Illicit Discharge Ordinance (Chapter 19 of the Municipal Code).
-The City’s first permit was issued on November 1, 2004 and has subsequently been renewed every five years (2009 and 2014).
+The City’s first WPDES permit was issued on November 1, 2004, and has subsequently been renewed every five years.

-The Utility funds the unfunded mandates from the NR216 permit as well as addresses the ongoing maintenance needs and capacity deficiencies within the City’s storm water management system.
+The storm water utility funds the unfunded mandates from the NR216 permit, as well as addresses the ongoing maintenance needs and capacity deficiencies within the City’s storm water management system.

 Completed and Signed MS4 General Permit Annual Report (DNR 3500-195):